Skip to content

 Lyra dressed in formal cerulean, checked her reflection: composed, angular, features she'd learned to wield before she'd learned to cast.
 She left her quarters without looking back.

-The Spire’s corridors ran cold at this hour.
-Stone and silence, the kind that accumulated in places built for longer lives than hers.
+The Spire's corridors ran cold at this hour, a deep mineral chill that seeped through stone and gathered in the joints of old architecture.
 She had lived here nine years.
-Long enough that the route from her quarters to the war chamber had worn itself into her feet the way her mother’s garden path had worn itself into memory.
-She navigated it without thought and noticed only when she tried to remember it.
+Long enough that the route from her quarters to the war chamber had worn itself into her feet the way her mother's garden path had worn itself into memory.
+Navigated without thought, noticed only when she tried to remember it.

 Two magisters passed her on the central stair.
 Nodded.
 Kept walking.
-The nod was correct.
-Cerulean-standard.
 The kind of acknowledgment that conveyed rank without requiring the inconvenience of warmth.

 Footsteps ahead.
-Merinthas Gilvhar rounded the corner at the acoustics wing, notes tucked under one arm.
+Merinthas Gilvhar rounded the corner, notes tucked under one arm.
 He saw her and slowed.
 Sixty-one.
 Young, by Spire reckoning.
 He'd been the finest caster of his cohort, precision work that made senior magisters pause to listen.
-Then they'd sent him to the Frostspine.
+Then they'd sent him to the Frostspine, and the Frostspine had sent back someone else.

 "Luneth."
 A nod.
 His left hand drifted toward his notes, steadying them.
 The right stayed in his pocket.